trusona/trusona-server-sdk-js/README.md

 ### Registering devices with Trusona

+> **Note**: This section only applies if you are using your own mobile app with the Trusona mobile SDK.
+If plan to use the Trusona app, then section can be skipped.

 To get a device ready to be used with Trusona, there are three main steps:

 1. Create a device